smikhalevski/tokenizer-dsl/README.md

 The console output would be:

 ```
-ALPHA foo at 0
+ALPHA foo at position 0
-SEMICOLON ; at 3
+SEMICOLON ; at position 3
-INTEGER 123 at 4
+INTEGER 123 at position 4
-SEMICOLON ; at 7
+SEMICOLON ; at position 7
-ALPHA bar at 8
+ALPHA bar at position 8
-SEMICOLON ; at 11
+SEMICOLON ; at position 11
-INTEGER 456 at 12
+INTEGER 456 at position 12
 ```

 To capture unrecognized tokens you can add an `unrecognizedToken` callback to the handler: